 The beginning of a project: the calm before the storm or a manic rush to get things sorted ready for the core work to start?
 Whichever way it happens, the start of a project is critical to its future success.
-From estimating and scoping, to assigning resource, defining requirements, briefing in your team, the all important first meeting with the client—there’s a minefield of tasks out there which can shape how your project develops.
+From estimating and scoping, to assigning resources, defining requirements, briefing in your team, the all-important first meeting with the client—there’s a minefield of tasks out there which can shape how your project develops.
 You have to set the tone for success.

 I’m going to walk you through the core aspects of the project initiation phase, how to protect against future challenges, set the right expectations and also look at some areas to focus on that can really help you to succeed later.
 I’ve added lots of links to further reading if you want to delve deeper into topics.
 Also, you can then get a handy project initiation checklist to refer to at the start of any project.

 Firstly, what is Project Initiation?
 Let’s talk about the life cycle of a project.
 Whatever your chosen methodology or process, every project has to start somewhere.
 Any project generally has five steps to it: Initiating, Planning, Executing, Monitoring & Controlling and Closing.
 The initiating phase is the first phase, where the project is kicked off, both with your team and with any clients and stakeholders.
 Any information you have (e.g. from the pitch or RFP (request for proposal) stage, from the client, from any background research) is gathered together in order to set and define the project’s scope, timings and cost.
 This is the core set up for your project where you identify the stakeholders, the team, goals and objectives and deliverables.

 How To Start A Project And What Do I Need To Do In The Project Initiation Phase?